 Maincrop – Empty your bags from September onwards normally.
 When storing, ensure the tubers are thoroughly dried, and stored in a breathable sack, in a cool, dark dry place with some air circulation.
 This will allow you to keep and store your potatoes longer than the early varieties.

-There are a few diseases to watch out for when growing potatoes, however Potato Blight can be and is a major problem from July onwards with later yielding crops.
+There are a few diseases to watch out for when growing potatoes, however, Potato Blight can be and is a major problem from July onwards with later yielding crops.

 It starts with brown marks on the leaves, image left and quickly spreads so that all the foliage turns brown or black collapses and the plant looks patently sick; it cannot be missed.
-Once it takes a hold, there is not much that can be done as it spreads rapidly.
+Once it takes hold, there is not much that can be done as it spreads rapidly.

 There is nothing more satisfying than growing and eating your own homegrown vegetables, and potatoes are one of the easiest vegetables to grow at home in a bag without the need for a large garden.

-Take your time, follow this step by step guide on ‘How to Grow Potatoes in a Bag’ and we are sure you will be enjoying your own home-grown potatoes soon.
+Take your time, follow this step-by-step guide on ‘How to Grow Potatoes in a Bag’ and we are sure you will be enjoying your own home-grown potatoes soon.